Who can enroll at ALERT?

 Where does ALERT’s training take place?

 ALERT’s campus is located in Big Sandy, Texas, about two hours east of Dallas.
-To see the campus for yourself, call (903) 636-2000 to schedule a personal tour, or visit the Red Carpet Day page to learn about our open house dates.
+To see the campus for yourself, call (903) 636-2000 to schedule a personal tour, or visit the ALERT Preview Day page to learn about our open house dates.

 How much does ALERT training cost?